California oil pipeline leak: More questions than answers

 Questions remain about when the oil company knew it had a problem and delays in reporting the spill.

-A foreign ship anchored in the waters off Huntington Beach reported to the Coast Guard that it saw a sheen longer than 2 miles (3 kilometers) just after 6 p.m.
-A satellite image shot by the European Space Agency indicated a likely oil slick in the area around 7 p.m., which was reported to the Coast Guard at 2:06 a.m.
-Saturday after being reviewed by a National Oceanic and Atmospheric Administration analyst.
+A foreign ship anchored in the waters off Huntington Beach reported to the Coast Guard that it saw a sheen longer than 2 miles (3 kilometers) just after 6 p.m. on Oct.
+1, and that evening a satellite image from the European Space Agency also indicated a likely oil slick, which was reported to the Coast Guard at 2:06 a.m.
+Saturday, after being reviewed by a National Oceanic and Atmospheric Administration analyst.

 Federal pipeline safety regulators have put the time of the incident at 2:30 a.m.
-Saturday but say the company didn't shut down the pipeline until 6:01 a.m. and didn't report the leak to the Coast Guard until 9:07 a.m.
+Saturday but say the company didn't shut down the pipeline until 6:01 a.m. — more than three hours after a low pressure alarm had gone off indicating a possible problem — and didn't report the leak to the Coast Guard until 9:07 a.m.
 Federal and state rules require immediate notification of spills.

+Amplify said the line already had been shut down by 6 a.m., then restarted for five minutes for a “meter reading” and again shut down.
+A meter reading shows how much oil is flowing into and out of the line.
+The company could have been using that information to confirm if the pressure-change alarm was set off because the line was leaking, said Krishnamoorti and Kuprewicz.

+The company said a boat discovered oil on the water at 8:09 a.m.

 Willsher, who took questions alongside Coast Guard and other officials over four days, did not show up at Thursday's news conference.
 Other officials declined to explain his absence.